 Early morning rehearsals ensure that choir practices do not clash with afternoon activities.
 Staff are greeted by enthusiastic singers who begin the day in song on rehearsal days.
-The choirs are closely integrated into many school functions and ceremonies.
+The choirs are closely integrated into many school functions and ceremonies and are expertly led by the team of:

 GUMBOOT DANCE TEAM

-The Durban Prep Gumboot Dance Team, through their traditional stomps, claps and slaps, communicates as a closely knit unit.
-The dance team embodies the essence of cooperation, resilience and respect for each other in the dance.
+The Durban Prep Gumboot Dance Team, through their traditional stomps, claps and slaps, communicates as a closely knit unit, embodying the essence of cooperation, resilience and respect for each other in the dance.
 Audiences enjoy pulsating journeys, sometimes mellow, but eternally charged with discipline and mutual respect to create fun and laughter too.
-Gumboot Dance Team members are learners in Grade 6 and 7.
+Gumboot Dance Team members are learners from Grade 6 and 7.

 INSTRUMENTAL MUSIC PROGRAMME

 The DPHS MUSIC CENTRE hosts an after school instrumental music programme.
 Musicians proficient in piano, violin, guitar, recorder, clarinet, flute and percussion provide private tuition to learners on request.
-The Tuition Fee includes Theory/Aural lessons which are scheduled immediately at the close of school on two afternoons each week.
-Musicians perform at regular Music Progress Concerts and may enter for examinations set by Trinity Guildhall or the Associated Board of the Royal Schools of Music.
+The Tuition Fee includes theory and aural lessons that are scheduled immediately after school on two afternoons each week.
+Musicians perform at regular concerts and may enter for examinations set by Trinity Guildhall or the Associated Board of the Royal Schools of Music.

 SPEECH AND DRAMA

-Dramatic skills practised in weekly lessons are integrated into school activities.
-These include Assembly Readers, Open Assemblies presented by class and grade groups, the Reception Unit Concert and the Grade Three Concert.
+Dramatic skills practised as part of the DPHS curriculum in weekly lessons are integrated into school activities.
+These include Assembly Readings, Open Assemblies presented by class and grade groups, the Reception Unit Concert and the Grade 3 Concert.

 SPEECH AND DRAMA FESTIVAL